 What distinguishes Broadway vs. Off-Broadway (and Off-Off-Broadway) theaters is simply the number of seats in the theater.

-Theaters with a house larger than 499 seats are considered Broadway Theaters.
+Theaters with a house larger than 500 seats are considered Broadway theaters or On-Broadway theaters.

 Theaters with houses between 99 and 499 seats are Off-Broadway.

-Any theater less than 99 seats are considered Off-Off-Broadway.
+Any theater with less than 99 seats is considered Off-Off-Broadway.